 Similar in design to the 50mm Sigma, this lens has one aspherical elements and two rather than three SLD elements, along with a nine-blade diaphragm.
 Build quality and handling feel almost identical, although the newer 85mm lens adds weather-seals in its ‘dust- and splash-proof’ construction.

 Sharpness is exceptional across the entire image frame, even at the widest aperture of f/1.4, while colour fringing and distortion are minimal, and bokeh is beautifully smooth.
-All in all, it’s a large lens that goes extra-large in image quality.
+All in all, it’s a large optic that goes extra-large in image quality, making it a great portrait lens.

 The best budget portrait prime alternative: